 While not a requirement of the Hawaii state government, Operating Agreements are essential to ensuring your business is able to operate smoothly on a daily basis.
-Without an Operating Agreement structured along the guidelines provided here, the growth of your business may be greatly hindered.
-As previously stated, your LLC’s operations will be solely governed by Hawaii’s laws and regulations for LLCs if you choose not to adopt an Operating Agreement, which may not allow your business to grow at the rate you desire.
+Without an Operating Agreement structured along the guidelines provided here, you may hinder the growth of your business.
+Your LLC’s operations will be governed solely by Hawaii’s laws and regulations for LLCs, which may not allow your business to grow at the rate you desire.
 Adopting a poorly worded or unclear Operating Agreement could further hinder your business and even result in your business failing.

 Poorly written Operating Agreements can often cause confusion and conflict between LLC members.
 Operating Agreements with unclear procedures or divisions of responsibility and authority can cause excess friction and lead to conflicts or disputes between LLC members and departments, which can be very bad for your business.

 If you haven’t written an Operating Agreement before, there are a few options available to assist you.